mdn/content/files/en-us/mdn/community/users_teams/index.md

 ## Owners

-Owners have wide permissions to manage users, teams, maintainer access across repositories in the MDN organisation, maintain repository settings and deploy to production.
+Owners have wide permissions to manage users, teams, maintainer access across repositories in the MDN organization, maintain repository settings and deploy to production.
 Owners are currently limited to Mozilla staff and are also bound by all the requirements of the other user levels.
 In addition to all the responsibilities of the other user levels, owners have the following additional responsibilities:

 - Follow and enforce MDN team norms, including the [code of conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/) and [Mozilla Policies](https://www.mozilla.org/en-US/about/governance/policies/).
-- Follow and contribute to issues and discussions across the MDN organisation.
+- Follow and contribute to issues and discussions across the MDN organization.
 - Ensure that an issue or pull request gets feedback from one or more members within one week.
 - Follow MDN organization policies described in this repo, and lead by example.
 - Suggest, document, and implement new policies through the pull request process.